 5 – Protecting Against Redirect Loops

-Always ensure your logout redirect points to a public page, like /
+Always ensure your logout redirect points to a public page, like /, /goodbye, or /thanks.

 Wrapping Up